hnolCol/instantclue/README.md

 Please visit https://www.instantclue.uni-koeln.de for video tutorials.

-## Requested Features and their Progress

-- [x] QuickSelect sorting using color and size values
-- [ ] Add MainFigure Icons
--

 ## Get Started

 Executable binary files are available at the [website](http://www.instantclue.uni-koeln.de) for Mac OS and Windows.